Ponjaf/Sion-MatchUpGenerator-Final-/README.md

 ## Getting Started
 ### Dependencies
 #### Any OS is fine, and Any IDE should work however, this project was made on NetBeans.
 So, your safest bet is NetBeans
 ex.
-Windows 10, Mac, or Linux
+Windows 10, Mac, or Linux are good

 ### Installing
   *  Just download the .Zip file provided